Ready to Consult a GI Physician?Find a Provider

 An esophageal motility study to understand problems

 If you or a loved one is experiencing symptoms such as difficulty swallowing, chest pain, or regurgitation, then an esophageal motility study can help your physician better understand the problem and how to diagnose and treat it.
 In order to find a physician to perform this valuable test, you can contact your local GI Alliance.
-As the nation's largest physician-led network of gastroenterologists, we pride ourselves on having a patient-first mentality that enables us to provide the highest clinical standards.
+As the nation's leading physician-led network of gastroenterologists, we pride ourselves on having a patient-first mentality that enables us to provide the highest clinical standards.
 For more information about this and other diagnostic tests, contact your local GI Alliance.

 I always feel like Dr. Emmett does a good and thorough job, and his procedures are great.
 He goes above and beyond in everything.

 Dr. Macurak ..
 After you retire ...
 I will be the one knocking @ your door when I need help...
 After years of pain..you are the one who made me better....could not ask for better care..

 Dr Shah, was so personable, kind and caring I was so impressed would highly recommend him for your care needs.

 Great visit!
 Dr Padda is knowledgeable and kind.
 He took the time to not only ask the questions he needed to, but to listen to me as well.
 The office staff were great too, 😊

 Dr. Calandra is a very nice doctor.
 He listens to you and doesn't rush out the door.
 He shows a genuine concern for his patients well being.